10 Rillington Place: Critical response

-At the time of the film's release, reviews were mixed.
 Variety's critic wrote: "Richard Fleischer has turned out an authenticated documentary-feature which is an absorbing and disturbing picture.
 But the film has the serious flaw of not even attempting to probe the reasons that turned a man into a monstrous pervert."
 Praise went to John Hurt for his "remarkably subtle and fascinating performance as the bewildered young man who plays into the hands of both the murderer and the police."

 Vincent Canby of The New York Times described 10 Rillington Place as "a solemn, earnest polemic of a movie, one with very little vulgar suspense ...
 The problem with the film is very much the problem with the actual case, which involved small, unimaginative people."